estuary/flow/site/docs/concepts/advanced/evolutions.md

 Also in either case, only the specific bindings that had incompatible changes will be affected.
 Other bindings will remain untouched, and will not re-backfill.

+The `onIncompatibleSchemaChange` field in materialization specs provides granular control over responses to incompatible schema changes.
+This field can be set at the top level of a materialization spec or within each binding.
+If not specified at the binding level, the top-level setting applies by default.
+The `onIncompatibleSchemaChange` field offers four options:

+- backfill (default if unspecified): Increments the backfill counter for affected bindings, recreating the destination resources to fit the new schema and backfilling them.
+- disableBinding: Disables the affected bindings, requiring manual intervention to re-enable and resolve the incompatible fields.
+- disableTask: Disables the entire materialization, necessitating human action to re-enable and address the incompatible fields.
+- abort: Halts any automated action, leaving the resolution decision to a human.

+These behaviors are triggered only when an automated action detects an incompatible schema change.
+Manual changes via the UI will ignore `onIncompatibleSchemaChange`.
+This feature can be configured using `flowctl` or the "Advanced specification editor".

 ## What causes breaking schema changes?

 Though changes to the collection `key` or logical partition can happen, the most common cause of a breaking change is a change to the collection schema.